guillempuche/nx-expo-next-tamagui/README.md

-# Template as a monorepo: Nx, Expo React Native, NextJS, Tamagui & Solito
+# Template as a monorepo: Nx, Expo React Native, NextJS, React Vite, Tamagui & Solito

 The utopia is to code once and have a native app and a native website.